 How long will we keep your personal data?

 Where there is a contract between us, we will retain your personal data for the duration of the contract, and for a period following its termination or expiry, to ensure we are able to comply with any contractual, legal, audit and other regulatory requirements, or any orders from competent courts or authorities.

 Where you receive marketing communications, you may change your preferences or unsubscribe from marketing communications at any time by clicking the unsubscribe link in any email from us.

-We may send you email marketing communications about City and Guilds Business, Kineo, Oxford Group products and services, invite you to participate in our events or surveys, or otherwise communicate with you for marketing purposes, provided that we do so in accordance with the consent requirements that are imposed by applicable law.
+We may send you email marketing communications about Kineo & City and Guilds businesses, products and services, invite you to participate in our events or surveys, or otherwise communicate with you for marketing purposes, provided that we do so in accordance with applicable law including any consent requirements that maybe imposed by applicable law.
 When we collect your business contact details through our participation at trade shows or other events, we may use the information to follow-up with you regarding an event, send you information that you have requested on our products and services and, with your permission, include you on our marketing information campaigns.

 When you visit our Sites or online services, both we and certain third parties collect information about your online activities over time and across different sites to provide you with advertising about products and services tailored to your individual interests (this type of advertising is called “interested-based advertising”).
 These third parties may place or recognise a unique cookie or other technology on your browser (including the use of pixel tags).
 Where required by applicable law, we will obtain your consent prior to processing of your information for the purpose of interest-based advertising.